-How Does The Presidential Election Affect The Supreme Court and Betting Odds
+How Does The Presidential Election Impact Supreme Court Betting

 One of the most prized functions – politically – that a sitting President has is the nomination of Supreme Court Justices.
 These seats are filled for life, and on the occasion that a SCOTUS retires or dies in office, it is the President's constitutional duty to nominate a new Justice for the nation's highest court.

 However, there is constant argument on the proper "tradition" to fill those seats, despite the rules being clear.
 With the passing of Associate Justice Ruth Bader Ginsburg on September 18, 2020, bot Republicans and Democrats are in a battle over the procedure to nominate and confirm her replacement.

 In 2016, one Supreme Court seat opened after Justice Antonin Scalia’s death at the age of 79.
 Scalia was considered the most constitutional conservative on the Court, and given that he passed during the final year of President Barack Obama’s 2nd term, there was a rush to appoint his successor.
 This was blocked by a Republican Senate, which publicly opted to wait until the next President was sworn in before going forward with hearings and confirmations.

 Whether or not this strategy helped Trump win the 2016 election upset (where Presidential election odds skewed heavily in favor of Hillary Clinton) in unknowable, but it's likely to have changed a few votes in his favor.
 In this way, the status of the Supreme Court can have an effect have on Presidential odds the same way that a sitting President can affect Supreme Court odds.

 Why Are Supreme Court Justices Important For Presidential Election Campaigns?